-Three steps to Find a Vertigo Doctor in Your Area
+Two Online Directories to Find a Vertigo Doctor in Your Area

 Although there is no formal process to check on the validity of the credentials or quality of care provided by those who sign up, I would recommend that directory as a resource to find a Vertigo Doctor in your area.

 To access the APTA Vestibular Physical Therapy (PT) Provider map, click here.

-I usually recommend for people with vertigo to plan on ultimately seeking out physical therapy, because physicians usually serve to diagnose and medicate vertigo complaints; whereas, physical therapists seek to resolve the vertigo complaints and restore normal daily functioning.
+Physicians usually serve to diagnose and medicate vertigo complaints; whereas, physical therapists seek to resolve the vertigo complaints and restore normal daily functioning.

 In California where I practice, the direct access law allows patients to seek physical therapy without seeing a physician for a referral.
 That is why many of my patients come straight to my practice once they get vertigo.

+I highly suggest that you read online reviews from other patients for any provider you might select from an online directory.
 If you want more tips on Choosing the Right Healthcare provider, check out this blog.

 This blog is provided for informational purposes only.
-The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+The content and any comments by Dr. Kim Bell, DPT are not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
-The details of any case mentioned in this post represent a typical patient that I might see and do not describe the circumstances of a specific individual.
+The details of any case mentioned in this post represent a typical patient that Dr. Bell might see and do not describe the circumstances of a specific individual.